Lake Morton-Berrydale, Washington: Geography

 Lake Morton-Berrydale is located in southwestern King County and is bordered to the west by the city of Auburn, to the northwest by Kent, to the north by Covington, to the northeast by Maple Valley, to the east by Black Diamond, and to the south by the Lake Holm CDP.
 The southern border of the Lake Morton-Berrydale CDP follows Covington Creek and Big Soos Creek, which flows west to the Green River.
 The namesake water body of Lake Morton is in the eastern part of the CDP, and the unincorporated community of Berrydale is in the northwest.

 Washington State Route 18 forms the northwest border of the CDP, and leads northeast 17 mi to Interstate 90 near Snoqualmie and southwest 6 mi to Auburn.
 Downtown Tacoma is 20 mi to the southwest, and downtown Seattle is 22 mi to the northwest.

 According to the United States Census Bureau, the Lake Morton-Berrydale CDP has a total area of 32.3 sqkm, of which 31.8 sqkm are land and 0.5 sqkm, or 1.60%, are water.

 Demographics

+Lake Morton-Berrydale first appeared as a census designated place in the 2000 U.S. census formed out of a part of the part of deleted Covington-Sawyer Wilderness CDP.